apple1417/bl-sdk-mods/SanitySaver/Readme.md

 the bank/stash to update them.

 ## Changelog

+### Sanity Saver v2.0
+Changed the save file format a bit.
+Saves should automatically be migrated where possible.
+Made unserializable dropped items and items equipped by NPCs save over level transitions.
+Added option to reroll vendors on level transitions, to avoid unserialzable items breaking.

 ### Sanity Saver v1.1
 Fixed that the grinder and the SHiFT mailbox in tps would incorrectly be forced empty.